 While Question 1 (above) defined which category received the highest number of posts that elicited engagement, this question ponders which one averaged the most engagements per post.
-In this instance, Politics was a clear winner, with News and Sports following.
+Politics was a clear winner in this instance, with News and Sports following.
 Not surprisingly, once a controversial Political topic is introduced in our current world, engaging people emotionally and intellectually is almost automatic.

 However, marketers should remember that politics can be a polarizing category, so aggressively responding to a political comment can alienate half or more of a potential target audience.

 Posting non-political news items in a thoughtful, informed manner can be very positive.
-Marketers might consider introducing news items and materials that relate to their industry with the goal of being recognized as a thought leader or influencer in that field of interest.
+Marketers might consider introducing news items and materials that relate to their industry with the goal of being recognized as thought leaders or influencers in that field of interest.